wavefrontHQ/wavefront-spring-boot/README.md

-# Wavefront Spring Boot Starter
+# Wavefront for Spring Boot

 This project provides a Spring Boot starter for Wavefront.
 Add the starter to a project to emit metrics, histograms, and traces to a Wavefront cluster.
 If you do not have a Wavefront account, the starter will auto-negotiate a freemium account for you and save the API token in your home directory at `~/.wavefront_freemium`.